-- (a) Amend current zoning bylaws to include provisions limiting the percentage of impervious paving and building areas on a development to encourage on-site retention and to reduce surface runoff. - (b) Through development approval consideration, require stormwater treatment and management strategies that prevent hydro-carbon run-off into nearby waterbodies. - (c) Establish a protocol with the MoTI regarding requirements for site specific drainage plans to minimize the impact of stormwater at the time of subdivision both on the site and on properties downstream.
+- (a) Amend current zoning bylaws to include provisions limiting the percentage of impervious paving and building areas on a development to encourage on-site retention and to reduce surface runoff. - (b) Through development approval consideration, require stormwater treatment and management strategies that prevent hydro-carbon run-off into nearby waterbodies. - (c) Establish a protocol with the Ministry of Transportation and Infrastructure regarding requirements for site specific drainage plans to minimize the impact of stormwater at the time of subdivision both on the site and on properties downstream.